fshernoff/Last-Stop/last-stop-game-bible-v2.md

 You wake up in a roadside motel.
 You go about your day.
 At midnight, you wake up again.
 Same day.
 Same people.
 Same conversations.
 But you remember everything.

 **Last Stop** is an idle mystery game where time is your only resource.
-Explore, observe, interrogate, and piece together why you're trapped in this loop - and how to escape.
+Explore, observe, interrogate, and piece together why you're trapped in this cycle - and how to escape.
 When you're not playing, set up surveillance.
 When you return, review what happened while you were away.

 ### 1.2 Genre Definition